 The Historical Use of Chaga

-Little is known about the origin of Chaga mushrooms and it’s interaction with humanity.
+Little is known about the origin of Chaga and it’s interaction with humanity.
 The earliest surmised use of Chaga dates back to 1000 BCE Siberia used by the Khanty people in rituals and folk medicine.
-It was believed that Chaga could help one “attain a long life”, and was also used to aid digestion and soothe skin sores.
-Eventually, the use of Chaga began to pop up all around the world including Europe, Asia and North America.
+It was believed that Chaga could help one "attain a long life," and was also used to aid digestion and soothe skin sores.
+Eventually, the use of Chaga began to pop up all around the world including Europe, Asia, and North America.

 How to Identify & Harvest Chaga Mushrooms

 Chaga is typically found in the northern hemisphere growing on the trunks of mature birch trees.
-Although you can find chaga year-round, the best time to forage for them is in the winter because they’re easy to spot against the snow.
-They look somewhat like a dark, charcoaled burrell that are scabby and rough to touch.
+Although you can find Chaga year-round, the best time to forage for it is in the winter because it's easy to spot against the snow.
+It can look somewhat like a dark, charcoaled burrell that is scabby and rough to touch.

 You might have better luck finding Chaga in old growth forests due to their incredibly long lifecycle.
 In 2009, a 10-year study in China found that Chaga has an average growth rate of around one centimeter per year.
 So if you’ve ever encountered a large Chaga in the woods, it's safe to assume that it's been there for a while!